Web Application Programmer

 Starting Wage: Depends on experience/hourly

-This Enterprise Application Development (EAD) position is responsible for coding, testing, documenting, and maintaining Web applications within a prescribed application framework.
-All programming is done under the supervision of a project engineer.
-The project engineer ensures that the programmer's work meets the NDSU client department's needs.
+A Web Application Programmer will be responsible for coding, testing, documenting, and maintaining Web applications within a prescribed application framework.
+All programming will be done under the supervision of a project engineer.
+The project engineer will ensure that the programmer's work meets the NDSU client department's needs.
 Applicants must have the ability to learn and adopt new programming techniques and application frameworks quickly in order to work productively under a project engineer.
 The position provides deep technical expertise in the development and support of Web applications.

 Duties and Responsibilities: